Nexfinity/CakeyBot-Wiki/en/feature/Birthdays.md

 > Server moderators can manually set/update other user's birthdays.
 {.is-info}

+> The `year` parameter is optional and defaults to `2016` if not provided.
+It must be between **1900 and 2100**, and any year greater than the current year will be rejected.
+{.is-info}

 ## View upcoming birthdays
 You can view upcoming birthdays with the `/birthday next` command.
-By default it will show the next 3 birthdays though you can specify a limit between 1 and 10.
+By default it will show the next 5 birthdays though you can specify a limit between 1 and 10.

 ## Remove your own birthday or another user's birthday
 You can remove your birthday by running the `/birthday remove` command.